How Do You Build Capacity In Your Teams? (feat. Bob Glazer)

 - Emotional Capacity: Emotional capacity involves cultivating a positive emotional mindset and effectively managing challenging situations.
 Coaching, workshops, and affordable access to mental health professionals are ways to foster an environment that encourages open communication, stress management, and relationship-building skills.

-2. Adopt a Human-Centric Approach to Capacity Building
+2. Adopt a Human-Centric Approach to Build Capacity

 There is a misconception that capacity building is solely about increasing workload or productivity.
 One distinctive aspect of Bob’s approach to capacity building is his focus on making individuals better, rather than solely aiming to improve their job-related skills.
 This perspective is particularly vital in growth companies, where job roles evolve rapidly.
 By helping individuals grow holistically, organizations can ensure their team members rise alongside the company’s growth.